Janithpm/YouTube-Downloader/README.md

  This YouTube Video / Playlist Downloader is based on Python youtube_dl Module.
  To Use YOUTUBE DOWNLOADER just download the zip file and exract it.
 Then double click the executble file (.EXE) and install it into your computer.

-# Follow the steps in given below,
+# OR you can follow the steps in given below,
     [1] Install Python interpreter into your computer.
     [2] Install Python youtube_dl module.
     [3] Download the ytdl.py file.